-Department of Education Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House In Senate Finance EDUCD154 Career awareness and exploration funds R.C.
+Department of Education Main Operating Appropriations Bi H.B.
+11 Executive As Passed By House As Passed By Senate As Enacted EDUCD154 Career awareness and exploration funds R.C.
 3317.014, 3314.089, 3317.023, 3326.39 R.C.
-3317.022, 3317.16, 3317.023, Sections 265.215 and 265.220 No provision.
+3317.022, 3317.16, 3317.023, Sections 265.215 and 265.220 R.C.
+3317.014, 3317.023 No provision.
 Establishes a career awareness and exploration funds payment (outside of the school funding formula) to traditional districts, JVSDs, and community and STEM schools in an amount equal to a district or school's enrolled ADM (see EDUCD138) times \$2.50 for FY 2022, \$5 for FY 2023, \$7.50 for FY 2024, or \$10 for FY 2025 and each fiscal year thereafter.
-Same as the House, but incorporates these funds into the school funding formulas (see EDUCD81 and EDUCD61) and uses the Senate calculation of "enrolled ADM" (see EDUCD138).
+Same as the House, but incorporates these funds into the school funding formula (see EDUCD81 and EDUCD61) and uses the Senate calculation of "enrolled ADM" (see EDUCD138).
+Same as the House, but (1) removes the per- pupil amounts for FY 2024 and FY 2025 and (2) specifies that the provisions only apply for FY 2022 and FY 2023 and that the calculations for FY 2024 and each fiscal year thereafter will be determined by the General Assembly, if the General Assembly authorizes such a payment.
 No provision.
-Requires a district's or school's career awareness and exploration funds to be transferred to the lead district of the career-technical planning district (CTPD) to which the district belongs.
+Requires a district's or school's career awareness and exploration funds to be transferred to the lead district of the career- technical planning district (CTPD) to which the district belongs.
 Same as the House.
+Same as the House.
 No provision.
 Requires each lead district of a CTPD to disperse career awareness and exploration funds to districts and schools receiving services from the CTPD that provide plans for the use of those funds that are consistent with the CTPD's plan that is on file with ODE.
 Same as the House.
+Same as the House.
 No provision.
 Specifies that career awareness and exploration funds must be spent only for certain purposes.
 Same as the House.
+Same as the House.
 No provision.
 Permits ODE to deny payment of these funds to any district that ODE determines is using the funds for other purposes.
 Same as the House.
-No provision.
-No provision.
-For FY 2022 and FY 2023, requires these funds to be calculated for a school district using the district's "enrolled ADM" for FY 2020 determined in accordance with the bill's direct funding mechanism (see EDUCD81, EDUCD138, and EDUCD153) and for a community or STEM school using the school's enrolled ADM for the given fiscal year.
+Same as the House.